hth313/OS4/doc/basics.rst

 key code by one.
 The reason for the two forms is that the internal key tables use an index starting at 0 (0--79 form), but 0 is reserved for an empty assignment slot in the key assignment registers.
-The solution is to increment the key-code by one, giving the 1--80 form, which makes it possible to tell an inactive assignment apart from an active assignment.
+The solution is to increment the key code by one, giving the 1--80 form, which makes it possible to tell an inactive assignment apart from an active assignment.